How to get 63% tax relief on pension contributions (Scotland)

 The 'income' used by HM Revenue & Customs to calculate the personal allowance reduction is 'adjusted net income'.

 Any pension contributions made by an individual, whether to an occupational pension scheme or to a personal pension, will reduce the final amount of adjusted net income.

-Where salary exchange is used the effective rate of tax relief is increased to over 69%.
+Where salary exchange is used the effective rate of tax relief is increased of almost 70%.

 The rates used in the following examples are based on income tax rates and bands for Scotland.